jeffnyman/lucid-jvm/README.md

 There are a series of JUnit and TestNG unit tests, written for both Java (`JUnitDemoTest`, `TestNGDemoTest`) and Groovy (`JUnitDemoGroovyTest`, `TestNGDemoGroovyTest`).
 These are in place so that I can continue to experiment with reporting as well as making sure that all execution remains the same across JVM languages.
 I'm currently putting much less emphasis on Scala and no emphasis at all on Clojure.

 I have included some generic Spock material, in the form of a test (`SpockBasicTest`) and two specs (`SpockBasicSpec`, `LifecycleSpec`).
 These are executed by JUnit and it's not clear to me how to effectively run them via TestNG.
 I also have a text adventure parser application written in Java (`Parser`, `Command`) that is tested via Spock and Groovy (`ParserActionsSpec`, `ParserSpec`).

+### Web-Based Testing

+I have a very simple WebDriver-based test (`SimpleWebTest`).
+Anything that is focused on browser-based execution will be executed with TestNG, largely so that I can gain the possible benefit of using groups, which JUnit still has some issues with.

+As part of testing out web-based solutions, I will be using a miniature Sinatra application I wrote called Decohere.
+This application can be run remotely by grabbing it from the [Decohere Github repo](https://github.com/jnyman/decohere) or can be run remotely via the [Decohere Heroku app](https://decohere.herokuapp.com/).
+Using the repo requires you downloading it and having a Ruby environment in which to run it.
+But it does make it a lot easier to test things out with.

+I'll also be periodically using the [representative internet examples app](http://the-internet.herokuapp.com/) to test my logic against common web-based technology implementations.

 ## Execution